-Implement BMPs at protect/restore Level 1 and 2 sites identified through terrain analyses (see Figure 4-1) to reduce erosion and filter pollutants; specific BMPs to be determined based on site-specific feasibility, with target implementation by subwatershed as follows: [see Table 6_4]
+Implement BMPs at protect/restore Level 1 and 2 sites identified through terrain analyses (see Figure 4-1) to reduce erosion and filter pollutants; specific BMPs to be determined based on site-specific feasibility, with target implementation by subwatershed as follows: [see Table 6-4]

 Table 6-4 outlines the number of planned surface water quality improvement projects planned for each of the 8 HUC10 level planning subwatersheds within the planning area.
 Information regarding the prioritization and estimation of costs and benefits for projects related to SWQ-1 is described in Section 4.
-Note that while only a few projects are within the direct drainage area of Lake Zumbro, approximately 90 proposed project sites are located upstream of Lake Zumbro and will contribute to the cumulative reduction of nutrients to Lake Zumbro, specifically phosphorus and sediment.